What is GDPR?

 Make sure your staff are fully aware of GDPR and what to do in the event of a breach.
 Breaches must be reported within 72 hours.
 Training should be provided to ensure all staff members understand GDPR.

-If you need any assistance with GDPR, we’re happy to help, don’t hesitate to contact us.
+If you need any assistance with ensuring you have a GDPR-compliant website, we’re happy to help.
+Don’t hesitate to contact us.